 4. If necessary, adjust the master GFlag

 load_balancer_max_concurrent_moves.
 This flag controls the number of tablet leader moves that the database software will perform concurrently and therefore how fast tablet leader blacklisting will complete.
-If rolling restarts of a Universe are taking too long after enabling tablet leader blacklisting, adjust this flag as shown in the table below and initiate a rolling restart of the Universe:
+If rolling restarts of a Universe are taking too long after enabling tablet leader blacklisting, adjust this flag as shown in the table below:

 |Node vCPUs||Node Memory||load_balancer_max_concurrent_moves|